 Try This Self-Care Practice from my online grief program, Awaken: Place one hand on your heart, and the other hand on your cheek.
 Say to yourself, “This is hard, and I am doing my best.”
 This is a radical act of self-care and kindness!

-2. Get A Check-Up
+2. Get a check-up

 When you are grieving, your risk for illness increases due to stress.
 And while grief is a natural reaction to loss, and not an illness itself, this is a good time to check in with a healthcare professional.
 This check-up will give you the opportunity to attend to any pre-existing health conditions that the stress of grief could negatively impact.